 roots.
 This little village on the Rio

-grave site is deliberate.
+gravesite is deliberate.
 I want to be

 sure that the petrified tree and metal plaque that Gilbert, Ruben, and myself